defshef/defshef-blackjack/README.md

 * `stand` Stop taking cards, move to dealer stage
 * `play-dealer` The dealer takes cards until they have 17 or more, move to the done stage

 It will also be useful to write a function which accepts a game in the done stage, and tells us whether the dealer or the player won (or if it was a draw).
-Here are some sceanarios to check:
+Here are some scenarios to check:

 * dealer 18, player 17 = dealer wins
 * player 19, dealer 18 = player wins